Crghilardi/ForestBiometrics.jl/docs/index.md

 In forest inventories, measuring heights on all trees may not be possible so formulas are used to fill in missing data.

-# `@HeightDub`
+# `@HeightDub(model,coefficients,dataframe,species,diameter)`

-ForestBiometrics.jl uses Julia's [metaprogramming abilities](https://docs.julialang.org/en/release-0.6/manual/metaprogramming/) to build the function at runtime allowing a user to change both model form and parameters.
+where `model` is an equation form stored as an anonymous function

+    @HeightDub(Wyckoff...)

-As it is built now, species specific coefficients are stored in a dictionary in the key value form of:
+`coefficients` is a dictionary of species specific equation parameters in the form of

-`String: Array{Float64}`

-e.g.
+    String: Array{Float64}

     Dict{String,Array{Float64}}(
     "WP"=> [5.19988	-9.26718],
     "WL"=>[4.97407	-6.78347],
     "DF"=>[4.81519	-7.29306] )

-If a user wanted to change model parameters, they can redefine them as needed.
+If a user wanted to change model parameters, they can redefine them as needed independent of model form

+`dataframe` is a DataFrame where the species and diameter for each tree record are stored

+`species` is the name of the column containing the species information in the dataframe expressed as a symbol e.g. `:Species`

+and `diameter` is the name of the column in the dataframe  containing the tree record diameter expressed as a symbol e.g. `:DBH`

+ForestBiometrics.jl uses Julia's [metaprogramming abilities](https://docs.julialang.org/en/release-0.6/manual/metaprogramming/) to build the function at runtime allowing a user to change both model form and parameters.